Isle of Wight Guru

 Niton punches above its weight in the (non-existent) league table of Isle of Wight playgrounds

-Shanklin's Big Mead is a large patch of grass, which is a little way inland (don't expect a sea view).
+Shanklin's Big Mead is a large patch of grass, which is a little way inland.
+Don't expect a sea view.
 The playground is small/medium sized.
-Not the newest and flashiest, but it was quiet and filled half an hour before a trip to the beach.
-Free parking (PO37 6RJ) and a duck pond.
+Not the newest and flashiest, but it was quiet and fills half an hour before a trip to the beach.
+It's got free parking (PO37 6RJ) and a duck pond.

 Slide at Big Mead in Shanklin